jdnarvaez/covid-visualizer/README.md

 ## Data
 Data is sourced from [COVID ActNow](https://covidactnow.org/) which aggregates data from a variety of sources.

+[Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) are used to cache data from different APIs and are considered valid for up to 24 hours.
+By caching the data, we eliminate the need to continually hit the API servers and eliminate the need to keep large responses in memory.

 ## Releases
 Vist the [Releases](https://github.com/jdnarvaez/covid-visualizer/releases) page to see what functionality has been added in each version.